 As Nagaland is a Christian state, Sundays are a day of rest by law.
 That means no buses, no ATMs, no shops, no one working.
 Nothing.

 I came here on a Friday and found that out the hard way.
 As I didn’t want to leave so soon I had to factor in an extra night I wasn’t prepared for.

-That also means Mondays are hectic and in Mon, expect massive delays for cash!
-I waited an hour.
+That also means Mondays are hectic and on Mon, expect massive delays for cash!
+I waited for an hour.

 12. Opium is smoked on a daily basis and you’ll be offered it too